 I am currently working on a book that expands on my film, Conspiracy Theorists Lie, and covers a good deal of ground throughout US History and World History, while focusing on post-World War II America.
-My objective is to refute the conspiracy theorist mentality and spark readers' interest to learning more about actual history.
+My objective is to refute the conspiracy theorist mentality and spark readers' interest to learn more about actual history.
 My thesis is that we have become particularly vulnerable to misinformation, partly due to our technology - namely TV and the Internet - and partly due to widespread acceptance that President Kennedy's murder was the result of a sinister cabal, which is still preventing us from knowing, "What really happened," more than half a century later.
-False stories of widespread conspiracies and international puppet masters have been with humanity for a very long time, but it wasn't until JFK's death that a majority began to accepted fringe thinking as a possible fact.
-Once that line was crossed, anything imaginable become ideologically justifiable.
+False stories of widespread conspiracies and international puppet masters have been with humanity for a very long time, but it wasn't until JFK's death that a majority began to accepted fringe thinking as a reasonable fact.
+Once that line was crossed, anything imaginable became ideologically justifiable.

 FROM THE INTRODUCTION: